Johnny Swinger: Return to the independent circuit (2006–2019)

-Return to Impact Wrestling / TNA (2019–present)
+Return to Impact Wrestling / TNA (2019–2024)

 In 2019, Swinger re-signed with TNA, now known as Impact Wrestling.
 He debuted on the September 27, 2019 episode of Impact Wrestling.
 After a brief feud with Petey Williams establishing himself as a villainous character with the gimmick of an out-of-touch 80's wrestler, Swinger would proceed to get beaten by Ken Shamrock.
 After this match with Shamrock, Swinger would briefly reunite with former tag team partner Glenn Gilbertti.
 From there, Swinger would force himself into a temporary tag team informally known as the Mack and Pack Connection with Willie Mack on the February 19, 2020 episode of Impact.
 After Mack won the X Division Championship, Chris Bey would inform Swinger of Mack's disdain for Swinger, leading to a match between the two, which was won by Mack.
 After losing the contest Swinger engaged in post-match beatdown.
 Swinger started to manage and team with Bey.

 On the July 28 episode of Impact!, Swinger joined a bunch of wrestlers in the reality show Wrestle House.
 The following week, he lost against Alisha Edwards and Susie in a mixed gender handicap match.
 During Night 2 of Emergence, Swinger lost to Crazzy Steve in a Blindfold match, and had to dress like him the next week.
 On the September 1 episode of Impact!, he and the rest of the Wrestle House cast returned to the Impact Zone during Knockouts Champion Deonna Purrazzo's Black Tie Affair.
 In November, Swinger was accused by Tommy Dreamer for shooting John E. Bravo and was found with a gun in his fanny pack.
 He was taken to Wrestler's Court to defend himself and it was revealed that Larry D (as his alter-ego "Lawrence D") shot Bravo for taking Rosemary away from him.